 - Delay.
 When implementing delay security measures, a facility may consider whether a single layer or multiple layers of barriers are appropriate, if the facility ships or sells COI and what protections are in place for these processes, how the facility maintains access control measures, and the standoff distance for release chemicals.

 - Response.
-This includes maintaining a Crisis Management Plan, or similar document, that includes security response, elevated and imminent threat plans, as well as conducting outreach with local law enforcement and efforts such as participating in a Local Emergency Planning Committee to increase a facility’s preparedness and ensure appropriate response capabilities.
+This includes maintaining a Crisis Management Plan or similar document that includes security response, elevated and imminent threat plans, as well as conducting outreach with local law enforcement or participating in a Local Emergency Planning Committee (LEPC) to increase a facility’s preparedness and ensure appropriate response capabilities.

 - Security Management.
-Implementing measures to support security management includes maintaining a Security Awareness Training Program, inspection and maintenance programs, recordkeeping, establishing a security organization, incident reporting and investigations, inventory procedures, and vetting facility personnel and unescorted visitors with access to restricted areas and critical assets.
+Measures to support security management include maintaining a Security Awareness Training Program, inspection and maintenance programs, recordkeeping, establishing a security organization, incident reporting and investigations, inventory procedures, and vetting facility personnel and unescorted visitors with access to restricted areas and critical assets.

 Detail Current Security Measures

 Be as detailed as possible.
 The text boxes in the Chemical Security Assessment Tool (CSAT) SSP application have been included so that facilities can more fully describe current security measures, including how the measures address the relevant RBPS.
 The better CISA can conceptualize and understand your approach to security measures, the better it can evaluate whether they meet the applicable RBPSs.

 Don’t overlook safety and environmental measures already in place that contribute to security.
 You’ve invested in them.
 They may reduce the likelihood of a release or theft of COI, so you should consider including them in your SSP.
 For example:

 - Emergency response plans, training drills, and exercises that are applicable regardless of whether a release is accidental or intentional.